Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

-\paragraph{On the Attack Optimization Steps.} We conducted ablation studies on the proposed attacks to separately assess the steps involved in optimizing edge-only perturbations (Section \ref{ss:opt_uap}).
+We conducted ablation studies on the proposed attacks to separately assess the steps involved in optimizing edge-only perturbations (Sec. \ref{ss:opt_uap}).
 Specifically, in Table \ref{table:ablation_results} we reported the model accuracy under edge-only UAPs obtained under different settings.
-In particular, we evaluated the impact of combining the gradient of multiple edge layers during optimization ($\sum_{l\in L_{\text{edge}}}$ in Eq.~\eqref{eqn:phi}) and the effect of gradient normalization (denominator of the last term of Eq.~\eqref{eqn:phi}), referred to as "MultiL" and "Norm" in Table \ref{table:ablation_results}, respectively.
+We evaluated the impact of combining the gradient of multiple edge layers during optimization ($\sum_{l\in L_{\text{edge}}}$ in Eq.~\eqref{eqn:phi}) and the effect of gradient normalization (denominator of the last term of Eq.~\eqref{eqn:phi}), referred to as "MultiL" and "Norm" in Table \ref{table:ablation_results}, respectively.
 As shown in the table, applying both these approaches results in improved attack effectiveness.
 The use of multiple layers helps reduce overfitting in the feature separation analysis within deeper layers, while normalization helps maintain balanced gradients across all layers.